 Open-ended questions generate qualitative data, which requires more effort and time for respondents to answer compared to closed-ended questions.
 Qualitative data is often more time consuming to analyze because it does not generate clear-cut numerical results.
 When thinking about how to write a great survey, you should consider minimizing the use of open-ended questions.
 This will also help increase your completion rates as if respondents feel like they have to spend too much time writing in their answers, they’ll leave your survey early.

-In general, when writing a survey, you should try not to ask more than 2 open-ended questions per survey or poll, and if possible, put them on a separate page at the end.
+In general, when writing a survey, you should try to avoid asking more than two open-ended questions per survey or poll.
+If possible, put them on a separate page at the end.
 That way, even if a respondent drops out of the survey, you’re able to collect their responses from the questions on previous pages.
 No doubt, open-ended questions can generate extremely useful insights, but it’s important to be strategic in the ways you use them to get the maximum benefit.

 “We think our customer service representatives are really awesome.
 How awesome do you think they are?”

 The question seems to convey an opinion that you want respondents to agree with.
 Do you know if your respondents actually feel like your customer service representatives are awesome?
 If you’re looking to get feedback on your customer service representatives, then this can be a serious problem because you’re not giving respondents the opportunity to refute the fact that reps are awesome.

 You can make the tone of your survey question more objective by editing it as follows: